Skip to main content

 There are different ways to make a sound recording, and there can be many different roles involved.

-is the legal term for a recorded of a .
+Typically, the recorded performance of a musical work protected as a phonogram under copyright law. is the legal term for a recorded In the context of music, when a musical work is played live or on a sound recording. of a An original musical composition with or without lyrics..
 That recording could be made in professional and home studios, live, or elsewhere.
-The sound recording is usually then made available on and for streaming and download platforms, for radio, or physical retail stores.
+The sound recording is usually then made available on Something tangible. and Formats that store music in computer-readable files using binary code, such as WAV, MP3, and FLAC. for streaming and download platforms, for radio, or physical retail stores.

 Example of how a sound recording may be made, and which roles may be involved at which stage.
 Note: All roles can be performed by the same person.
 There is no fixed way to do this.